zettacamp-Muhammad-Rizqi/rizqi_zettacamp_catfish/README.md

-# Detail task MongoDB Day 6
+# Detail task MongoDB Day 7
-## Use the existing book collection from your previous tasks, then:
-- Try filter using match query
-- Try to use sorting query
-- Try to combine some fields with concat query
-Use the existing bookshelf collection from your previous tasks, then try a lookup query to join with the book collection.
+Use the existing book collection from your previous tasks, then do complete pagination (using facet & group) to get all the data.